 How to find your hair type

-• Cleanse your hair thoroughly (call on our Clarifying Shampoo if you need).
+- Cleanse your hair thoroughly (call on our Clarifying Shampoo if you need).
 Follow up with conditioner if it’s part of your routine.

-• Allow your hair to air dry without any leave-in or styling products.
+- Allow your hair to air dry without any leave-in or styling products.
 This will help you accurately assess its natural shape.

-• Part your hair into four sections so you can easily examine each area of your head.
+- Part your hair into four sections so you can easily examine each area of your head.

-• Study the shape and pattern of your strands, getting up close and personal with each section.
+- Study the shape and pattern of your strands, getting up close and personal with each section.
 You might notice a couple of different textures on your head, but there’s usually one that’s most prominent.

-2. Hair structure (aka thickness)
+2. Hair texture (aka thickness)

-Hair structure refers to the diameter, or thickness, of your individual strands.
+Hair texture refers to the diameter, or thickness, of your individual strands.
 It’s helpful to know so you can choose products that will hydrate—but not flatten or weigh down—your hair.
 It’s also a good indicator of how tough or fragile your tresses are.

-It’s easy to figure out your hair structure—just rub a single strand of hair between your fingers.
+It’s easy to figure out your hair texture—just rub a single strand of hair between your fingers.
 If you can barely feel it, you have fine hair.
 If you can kind of feel it, you have medium hair.
 If you can really feel it, you have thick or coarse hair.

 3. Hair porosity